chamrun/MusicRecommender/README.md

 # MusicRecommender

-This is a python code to suggest a music genre based on age and gender.
+This is the python code for my Hello Machine Learning.
-It can also export model graph and save and load models.
+It suggests a music genre based on age and gender.

-P.S.
-This is my "Hello Machine Learning" :)
+It can also export model graphs and save and load models.